g-yonchev/HikingPlanAndRescue/README.md

 ## Todos

+### Trainings
-- show checked in only to registered
+- show checked in only to registered or just hide sensitive details for unregistered
-- allow users to comment whether they have contacted relatives
+- allow users to comment whether they have contacted and warned relatives
-- on public page show popular routes maybe, not checked-in
-- create global error handling page

 - add how many hours are checked-in trainings overdue
+- at user login home add warning for overdue checkin

+### Tracks
 - list user\`s tracks
+- tracks can be rated
+- on public page show popular tracks
 - add file (kml or gpx) for track
 - parse track parameters from file

-- list top rated tracks and download files
-- at user login home add warning for overdue checkout
+### Extras
 - suggest other tracks based on current preferences (length, location etc.)
 - show statistics for users trainings, total calories burned etc.
-- routes can be listed and rated
 - cache regression models for user trainings
 - automatically add weather conditions for training (some remote service)
 - add equipment items for training